- Written by Dr.Mehmet Demircioglu

 Repeated cough can affect surgical control

 A repeated cough can be a real problem during hair transplant surgery.
 You need to stay still while grafts are extracted and placed.
 Sudden movement at the wrong moment can make the work less controlled, especially during delicate recipient area work.
 A brief occasional cough is one thing.
 A cough that comes in waves, wakes you at night, or makes lying flat difficult is different.
+If the cough is the main active symptom near your FUE date, the bad cough before FUE surgery day plan explains what to report before the final decision is made.

 Coughing after surgery is also a practical issue.
 Coughing itself does not usually dislodge secure grafts after the earliest vulnerable period, but forceful coughing can increase discomfort, disturb sleep, and make you more likely to touch, rub, or bump the scalp.
 The timing around when hair transplant grafts become secure matters because the first days are different from later recovery.